+.
 Jim runs a paving

->

-> ...
+...
 Bill Phillips joined HurricaneCity in 2004 after using the website for many years.
 Bill has recorded many of the video clips seen on the live broadcast's,helps find cams and news sources during weather events.
 Bill's specialty is scanner, ham radio and capturing live news sources that enhance the HurricaneCity broadcast.
 If the HurricaneCity broadcast ever goes down during a hurricane, Bill takes over from Virginia Beach with the latest info.
-Bill is attending college at Old Dominion University in hopes of being involved in emergency management for the disabled.
+Bill graduated from Old Dominion University in 2016 and hopes to be involved in emergency management for the disabled.
 Born with Cerebral palsy in 1982 and seeing the effects hurricanes have had on disabled people he has met throughout the years has led him to contribute to this effort.
 Multimedia content such as audio/video drew Bill as well as visual and hearing impaired people looking for hurricane information.
 At HC in 2007

->

-> | At home in 2012
+| At home in 2012